mauricio-cantu/money-tracker-app/api/README.md

 # Money Tracker App (server)

-To start your the app server:
+To start the app server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`